vergoh/micropython-spotify-status-display/README.md

 Right button requests the next track to be started.

-Pressing either buttons during standby will wake up the display.
+Pressing left button during standby will wake up the display and try to resume playback.
+Pressing right button during standby only wakes up the display.

 ## Included 3rd party implementations